-Blocked space a form of code sharing involving one airline purchasing a able to sell to the travelling public.
+a form of code sharing involving one airline purchasing Blocked space a "block" of seats on another airline's services, which it is then able to sell to the travelling public.

-"block" of seats on another airline's services, which it is then of passengers and/or freight.
+Capacity is an amount of space available on an aircraft for the carriage of passengers and/or freight.
 It may be expressed within air services arrangements in various ways, such as in number of seats, units of capacity, or frequency of service, usually per week, in each direction on a route.

-Capacity is an amount of space available on an aircraft for the carriage is a form of joint service between two carriers.
-It involves an Code sharing arrangement under which one carrier sells capacity under its own name on flights operated by another airline.
+Code sharing is a form of joint service between two carriers.
+It involves an arrangement under which one carrier sells capacity under its own name on flights operated by another airline.